ryokbys/nap/README.md

 $ pip install -e .
 ```

-Then you can use the nappy commands, `napsys` and `napfp`, in the terminal and can import `nappy` package in python programs.
+Then you can use the nappy commands, `napsys` and `napopt`, in the terminal and can import `nappy` package in python programs.

 For details, please see the [documentation](http://ryokbys.web.nitech.ac.jp/contents/nap_docs) or ask me via e-mail (kobayashi.ryo[at]nitech.ac.jp).